thenexthub/Codira/docs/DifferentiableProgramming.md

     `var`) or native control flow (e.g. `if` constructs) due to technical limitations, even though supporting them would be ideal.
-    Restricting/diagnosing unsupported host language features (e.g. preventing DSL users from using `var` in Swift) is difficult or not possible.
+    Restricting/diagnosing unsupported host language features (e.g. preventing DSL users from using `var` in Codira) is difficult or not possible.

 -   Producing good diagnostics may be difficult or impossible.
 DSLs have limited access to source location information.
 When indirections like code